Stef406/Image-processing/README.md

 # Image-processing
-This project provides an image processing approach to determine the void fraction distribution in fluidized beds.
+This project provides an image processing approach to determine the void fraction distribution in fluidized beds from X-ray images.

 The images are in the data folder.
 The main steps are the following: